-The Eilat stone also known as “King Solomon’s stone,” is a distinctive gemstone that owes its enduring popularity to both its attractive color and great historical, geological and cultural significance.
-Eilat, Israel’s southernmost city, is known for jewelry shops that specialize in rings, earrings and pendants that are set with this mottled, blue-green stone.
+Eilat stone is known as “King Solomon’s stone.”
+It owes its popularity to its color and historical, geological and cultural significance.
+Eilat is Israel’s southernmost city.
+It is known for jewelry shops that specialize in rings, earrings and pendants set with this mottled, blue-green stone.

-Sourced from the world’s first systematically mined copper deposit in the Timna Valley just north of Eilat (ay-LAHT), Eilat stone was first mined 6,500 years ago at the dawn of the Copper Age.
+Eilat stone is sourced from the world’s first systematically mined copper deposit in the Timna Valley, north of Eilat.
+Eilat stone was first mined 6,500 years ago at the dawn of the Copper Age.
 Some believe Eilat stone provided the legendary wealth of Solomon, the biblical king of ancient Israel and Judah.
 And many consider Eilat stone to be the national stone of modern Israel.

-The Timna Valley is part of the Great Rift Valley, a succession of long, linear surface depressions in the Earth’s crust that formed when the Asian and African tectonic plates separated and pulled the crust apart.
-The Earth’s longest rift, the Great Rift Valley, extends for 4,200 miles from Israel, south through the Gulf of Aqaba and the Red Sea, and into eastern Africa.
+The Timna Valley is part of the Great Rift Valley.
+The Valley is a succession of long, linear surface depressions in the Earth’s crust.
+It formed when the Asian and African tectonic plates separated and pulled the crust apart.
+It is Earth’s longest rift, extending for 4,200 miles from Israel, south through the Gulf of Aqaba and the Red Sea, and into eastern Africa.

 Because rifts are heavily faulted, they typically host high levels of volcanic, magmatic, and hydrothermal activity.
-In the Timna Vally, mineral-rich, hydrothermal solutions emplaced large amounts of copper sulfides.
+In the Timna Valley, mineral-rich, hydrothermal solutions emplaced large amounts of copper sulfides.

 Continued hydrothermal activity, along with subsequent oxidation, concentrated and redeposited this copper within a porous sandstone.